Wolfgang Staehle: Untitled

 Gate Pages

-Every month from March 2001 to February 2006 an artist was invited to present their work in the form of a “Gate Page” on artport.
-Each of these pages functioned as a portal to the artist's own sites and projects.
+Every month from March 2001 to February 2006, the Whitney invited an artist or collective to present their work in the form of a “Gate Page” on artport.
+Each page was meant to function as a portal to the artist’s own sites and projects.
+The Gate Pages comprise a range of artistic approaches to the format—while some of them are designed as entry points to the respective artist’s website or promote a recently launched work, others take the form of a more complex stand-alone project.

 Wherever necessary and possible, these works are made functional through emulation and reconstructions from the Internet Archive.
 Not all of them have been restored to their original state and their conservation is ongoing.
 You can also view the original Gate Pages archive to see how they were presented at the time of their creation.